About

 Bio

-As an undergraduate at Connecticut College, Cara earned a Department of Defense scholarship to study for a year in Beijing, and in the formerly Manchurian city of Harbin.
-These two distinctive cities fueled Cara’s interest in Eurasian history.
+At Connecticut College, Cara earned a Department of Defense scholarship to study for a year in Beijing and Harbin.
+These two distinctive cities fueled Cara’s interest in global history.
 Upon her return to the U.S., Cara graduated Phi Beta Kappa with honors and distinction in Chinese studies and received the Helen Carey Coudert prize for excellence in Chinese.
+Cara then earned a master’s degree from Harvard University, where she went on to complete advanced coursework with some of the world’s foremost scholars of East Asian history.
+Her time at Harvard was challenging, intellectually stimulating and fun, and she strives to bring that same energy to her own classrooms.
+Cara has taught college courses in world history and East Asian history at both the undergraduate and graduate level and currently enjoys guiding our Third and Fourth Formers in their development as analytical writers, critical thinkers, and budding scholars of history.

 • Photo of Lee Huguley